Section 1983 Lawsuits – California

 Need Assistance?

 Have your rights have been violated by a person acting under color of state law?
 You may have the right to file a lawsuit for damages.
 Section 1983 helps to protect you from things like unreasonable searches and police brutality.
-At the Rodriguez Law Group, our Los Angeles attorneys can help you file a Section 1983 lawsuit.
+At The Rodriguez Law Group Los Angeles Criminal Defense Attorneys, our Los Angeles attorneys can help you file a Section 1983 lawsuit.
 Your lawsuit can hold the person who caused you harm accountable and let you recover compensation.
 Call us today to schedule a free consultation.